matteozullo/bilinguals/README.md

 ## Installation

 The R scripts are written in R 4.0.2 and use the packages listed below.
 Launch a command line session and ``cd`` into the folder containing the input files.
-Then, specify the CRAN mirror like ``chooseCRANmirror(graphics=FALSE, ind=76)``.
-To install packages, run the following line:
+Then, specify the CRAN mirror and install packages like:

 ```
-$ install.packages(c("readr","tidyverse","readxl","psych","psychTools","GPArotation","rospca","dplyr","plot3D", "writexl","psy","fastDummies","ggalt","ggsci","scales","multiwayvcov","lmtest","Hmisc","sandwich","oaxaca","stargazer","dineq"))
+$ R - e 'chooseCRANmirror(graphics=FALSE, ind=76);install.packages(c("readr","tidyverse","readxl","psych","psychTools","GPArotation","rospca","dplyr","plot3D", "writexl","psy","fastDummies","ggalt","ggsci","scales","multiwayvcov","lmtest","Hmisc","sandwich","oaxaca","stargazer","dineq"))'
 ```

 ### Data handling and visualisation